A call to return to the path of truth, the ways of love, and the benefits and safeguards of sense.

 Unlike evil — a dead-end street — which, when it’s reigning within folk, just acts like a terminal disease,

 One that’s contagious, though there is a cure for those who wish to be free of its poisonous infamy,

-And that cure is love — unconditional, unadulterated love — for I have seen its potency.
+And that cure is love — pure, unadulterated love — for I have seen the results of its potency.